 EDUC 633.
-Diagnosis & Remediation of Elementary Mathematics Learning Problems, 3 hours, Offered as needed Interview and pencil/paper techniques for diagnosing the causes of children's difficulties in mathematics will be developed in this course.
-Methods and materials for effective remediation of those difficulties graduate program and to complete the nonthesis option for their degree programs.
+Diagnosis & Remediation of Elementary Mathematics Learning Problems, 3 hours, Offered as needed graduate program and to complete the nonthesis option for their degree programs.
 The major project for the course is an action research project that is designed to improve some aspect of the student's professional practice.
 Each student submits a proposal, collects and analyzes data, and presents the project to an audience selected by the course instructor.
 Should be taken during final semester.
 Prerequisites: EDUC 630, Degree Plan.
 (Course number change from EDUC 600.)